QuantumBadger/RedReader/BUILD.md

 Locate the Android SDK home directory.
 On Windows, this could be in a variety of locations - the easiest way to find out is to open the SDK manager and look for the "SDK Path" in gray at the top of the window.
 In the IDEA file selector, you'll probably need to click the "show hidden files and directories" icon.

-Once you've done this, select "Android 4.1.2" as the build target in the next dialog.
+Once you've done this, select "Android 5.1.1" as the build target in the next dialog.

 **9\.
-Re-import the Maven stuff.**

-Open the project tree by clicking the "Project" button at the left of the screen.
-Right-click RedReader, and select "Maven > Reimport".
-Don't add the generated XML files to Git.

-**10\.
 Create a run configuration.**

 Open the Run menu, and select "Edit Configurations".
 Press the green add icon, and select "Android Application".